-These spot welds are known to tear away from the cabin floor leaving a small hole visible from above.
-To inspect these spot welds, it’s necessary to remove some of the deadener material bonded to the rear seat bench.
-Unfortunately, our development vehicle did not have this form of failure present and thus we don’t have any imagery of our own to share however, if failed spot welds are discovered, apply the spot weld repair method from above.
+Unfortunately, our development vehicle did not have this form of failure present and thus we don’t have any imagery of our own to share however, if failed spot welds are discovered, use the Spot Weld Repair Method from above.

 Front Two, Rear Subframe Mount Top Welds

-This area is prone to fail on all shapes and models of E46 unlike some areas around the front two, rear subframe mounts and like many others detailed in this article, is often neglected during a reinforcement job only to cause trouble down the road.
+Failure in this area is very common on all E46 shapes and like many others detailed in this article, are often neglected during a reinforcement job and allowed to escalate.